Recommended Reading List for VA Compensation and Pension Exams

 Please note that my suggestion does not work perfectly, for example, §3.1 is not the same as §3.100 .
 Thinking of the section numbers as four-digit whole numbers simply helps you ‘keep moving down the page’ to find your section; it does not perfectly correspond with the rather confusing CFR numbering system.

-Note: This Psych C&P Examiners Reading List is not an official (or unofficial) Department of Veterans Affairs document.
+Note: This Psych C&P Examiners Reading List is not a Department of Veterans Affairs document.